NDSUrustlab/Bulk2SNPs/README.md

 ---
 Bulk2SNPs is an automated pipeline to speed up SNP discovery from next-generation sequencing data, i.e., DNA and RNA, generated from contrasting bulks to map quantitative trait loci (QTLs) for desired traits.

+## Features:
+- No software installation required (docker/singularity containers are implemented)
+- No bioinformatics expertise required
+- Fast and reproducible
+- Bam and index files are provided for visualization in any genome viewer
+- Provide SNPs table for downstream analysis with QTLseqR

 ## Usage:
 #### STEP I: Install docker and keep it running in the background
 ```md